adam-rw/sysadmin-scripts/README.md

 # sysadmin-scripts

-Scripts and hints for common system administration tasks
+Scripts and hints for common system administration tasks.

+Organised into ./scripts and ./tldr for docs.